sawatcg/sawa.github.io/_pages/saw-set-teaser.md

 ### Tokens in Reserve

 One of my favorite design elements in Altered is the Reserve, as it adds an extra layer of strategic depth to the game.
 Over time, many mechanics and interactions have already been built around it.
-And yet, much like the idea of exhausting Characters in Play, one area remains surprisingly unexplored: although tokens can already be created in the Expedition and Landmark zones, they are still absent from Reserve, making it, to my knowledge, the first physical TCG to handle tokens outside the board in a truly elegant way.
+And yet, much like the idea of exhausting Characters in Play, one area remains surprisingly unexplored: although tokens can already be created in the Expedition and Landmark zones, they are still absent from Reserve.
+This is, to my knowledge, the first time a physical TCG  can solve the "out-of-board token problem" in a truly elegant way.

 <div class="card-gallery">
   <img src="/assets/images/first-set-teaser/ManaFly.png" alt="Mana Fly">